projecthorus/chasemapper/README.md

  * Copy the 'pred' binary into this directory.
 If using the Windows build, this will be `pred.exe`; under Linux/OSX, just `pred`.
  * Copy the 'get_wind_data.py' script from cusf_predictor_wrapper/apps into this directory.

-You will then need to modify the horusmapper.cfg Predictor section setting as necessary to reflect the predictory binary location, the appropriate model_download command, and set `[predictor] predictor_enabled = True`
+You will then need to modify the horusmapper.cfg Predictor section setting as necessary to reflect the predictory binary location, the appropriate model_download command.

 You can then click 'Download Model' in the web interface's setting tab to trigger a download of the latest GFS model data.
-Predictions will start automatically once a valid model is available.
+Offline predictions will start automatically once a valid model is available.
+You can tell if you are using Online or Offline predictions by an '(Online)' or '(Offline)' indication next to the 'Current Model' line in the status panel.

 ## Chase Car Positions
 At the moment Chasemapper supports receiving chase-car positions via either GPSD, a Serial-attached GPS, or Horus UDP messages.
 Refer to the configuration file for setup information for these options.